dd9jn/rfc4880bis/crypto-refresh.md

 #### Algorithm-Specific Fields for RSA signatures {#sig-rsa}

 - Multiprecision integer (MPI) of RSA signature value m\*\*d mod n.

+With RSA signatures, the hash value is encoded using PKCS#1 encoding type EMSA-PKCS1-v1_5 as described in {{Section 9.2 of RFC8017}} (see also {{emsa-pkcs1-v1-5}}).
+This requires inserting the hash value as an octet string into an ASN.1 structure.
+The object identifier (OID) for the hash algorithm itself is also included in the structure, see the OIDs in {{emsa-hash-oids}}.

 #### Algorithm-Specific Fields for DSA or ECDSA signatures {#sig-dsa}